franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Check if user register form can show image's previews and upload them correctly.
+- ***FIX** User register form doesn't upload profile photo correctly.
-  - If not check register.js
+  - Check register.js.
+  - Check the register view.
 - Rework the UI (in order to look like actual Whatsapp's UI):
   - Recolor the text of 'select archive' in file form.
   - Think about changing the UI layout.